 This project provides basic healthcare in remote areas where healthcare is no longer available due to the conflict.
 Community health workers are community members trained, paid, and supplied to provide free basic and emergency healthcare to children 0-5 and the most vulnerable, and link complicated cases to specialized healthcare.
 They also monitor outbreaks (monkey pox, cholera, measles) Sometimes it costs community members as much as 100$ and 12 hours to reach the nearest health facility.

-Political violence has left more than 2,500 fatalities in Anglophone Cameroon since 2016, according to the Armed Conflict Location Event Data Project (ACLED), but it is estimated as many as three or four times that number might have died without their deaths being documented.
+Political violence has left more than 3,176 fatalities in Anglophone Cameroon since 2016.
 Mortality rates in some villages are as high as 33 deaths per year/1,000 people.
 37% of health facilities have closed permanently.
-Prior to this project, only 11% of target communities had some access to healthcare.
+Innocent citizens are frequently dying of preventable diseases because they are hiding in the most remote communities and cannot access quality healthcare.